Unless the context indicates otherwise, as used in OEBB administrative rules, the following definitions will apply:

 (c) Can provide comparable plan designs at a comparable cost as defined by sections (8) and (10) of this Rule.

-(26) “Qualified Status Change (QSC)” means a change in family or work status that allows limited mid-year changes to benefit plans consistent with the individual event.
+(32) “Qualified Status Change (QSC)” means a change in family or work status that allows limited mid-year changes to benefit plans consistent with the individual event.
+Outside of open enrollment, a QSC is the only time a change in enrollments can occur.

 (a) Did not self-insure on January 1, 2007;